giellalt/giellalt.github.io/infra/CompilingAndUsingTheAnalysers.md

 you want to compile the linguistic analysers and use them.

-# The minimum build option
+# Compiling the basic analysers

 You build the analysers in the '*language folder*'.
 Before you do so you must set up a variable `$GTLANGS` in your `~/.profile` file, pointing to the directories where your language directories are stored.
 Open the file, e.g. as follows `cd && open .profile`. (some unix systems use *.bashrc* or other files, ask your local unix expert).
 In this file, add the string: